massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/rich-text.md

     * allows implementers to iterate through their own loop to render child content.

 ### JavaScript Used
-* This pattern uses JavaScript to wrap tables in a div with scrollbars (js/modules/richText.js)
+* This pattern uses JavaScript to wrap tables in a div with scrollbars, to optionally provide "outline" indentation of headings and child content, and to optionally add anchor links to headings  (js/modules/richText.js)

 ### Variables
 ~~~